awsdocs/aws-greengrass-developer-guide/doc_source/connectors-cli.md

 1. <a name="untar-sdk"></a>Unpack the `greengrass-core-python-sdk-1.3.0.tar.gz` file\.
 **Note**
-For ways that you can do this on different platforms, see [this step](create-lambda.md) in the Getting Started section\.
+For information about how to do this on different platforms, see [this step](create-lambda.md) in the Getting Started section\.
 For example, you might use the following `tar` command:

    ```
    tar -xzf greengrass-core-python-sdk-1.3.0.tar.gz